mnielsen/notes-on-writing/notes_on_writing.md

 # Notes on writing well

 **Working notes, by Michael Nielsen:** These are _rough_ notes.
-I'm writing them to help improve my polished pieces of writing.
+I'm writing them to help me improve my polished writing.
 They're not intended as models of prose in themselves.

-**Advice on writing is really advice on the psychology of reading:**
+## Observations

+**It's hard to write the truth:** When I say it's hard to write the truth, it sounds as though I'm saying that I lie a lot, or I'm accusing other writers of lying.
+But that's not what I mean.
+If your writing has novelty, then early drafts will likely be, at best, rough approximations to the truth.
+Those drafts will contain sentences and paragraphs which are the written equivalent of those conversational fumbles where we finally burst out with "You know what I mean".
+Unfortunately, when writing it's easy not to notice when we make such fumbles, and to settle for writing which is a poor approximation to the truth.
+The only solution I know to this problem is to revise over and over, asking repeatedly of each sentence whether it can be _sharper_, and if we really, truly, _believe_ that sentence.

-  Advice on writing is sometimes written in a tough-sounding, objective style.
+**Good writing is good psychology:** Advice on writing is sometimes presented in a tough-sounding, objective style.
 "Avoid adverbs".
 "Avoid needless words".
-  Justifications for these rules are couched in terms of generalities about what makes good writing.
-But good writing is not an intrinsic property of the text.
-Instead, it's a quality of the relationship between reader and what is written.
-And so good advice on writing is really about how to change that relationship to achieve the author's desired end.
-In some sense, we're build up a _theory_ of that relationship, a psychology of reading.
-And the better our theory of that psychology, the better our writing.
+Justifications for these rules are couched in generalities about what makes good writing.
+But good writing isn't an intrinsic property of the text.
+It's a quality of the relationship between reader and what is written.
+And so advice on writing is necessarily about how to change that relationship.
+Good writers build up a _theory_ of that relationship, a psychology of reading.
+The better our theory of that psychology, the better our writing.

-**Writing the truth:** It's hard to write the truth.
-When I say this it sounds like I'm saying that I lie a lot, or I'm accusing other writers of lying.
-But that's not what I mean.
-If what you're writing has any novelty, then your early drafts will likely be, at best, rough approximations to the truth.
-Those drafts will contain many sentences and paragraphs which are the written equivalent of those conversational fumbles where we finally burst out with "You know what I mean".
-Unfortunately, when writing it's easy not to notice when we make such fumbles, and to settle for writing which approximates the truth poorly.
-The only solution I know to this problem is to revise over and over, asking repeatedly of each sentence whether it can be _sharper_, and if we really, truly, _believe_ that sentence.

-**Beware the writing of words that you wouldn't use while speaking:**
-This isn't always a mistake, but it must be done consciously, and for the right reasons.
-A common reason writers do this is to appear authoritative --- writing in what they imagine is the language of the experts.
+**Beware words that you wouldn't use while speaking:** Using such words in your writing isn't always a mistake, but it must be done consciously, and for the right reasons.
+Writers often this to appear authoritative --- writing in what they imagine is expert language.
 Unfortunately, lacking practice with the word, their feel for the word is likely to be wrong, unless they are exceptionally careful.
-Furthermore, by doing this they allow an agenda to creep into their writing, one that isn't necessarily in service to the reader.
+Furthermore, they allow an agenda to creep into their writing, an agenda that isn't necessarily in service to the reader.
 With that said, if you're confident you're using the word in service to the reader, by all means, go for it!

 ## Titles